SalmaYasserMoselhi/Mapty-App/README.md

 - Track running and cycling workouts.
 - View the location of each workout on a map.
+- Provides workout statistics, including pace and speed.
 - Store workout data in local storage.
-- Edit and delete workouts.
+- delete all workouts.
-- Provides workout statistics, including pace and speed.

 ## Installation